Degree Requirements – Transfer Credits (How To)

 - If you are transferring a thesis-based master’s degree, you will list the transfer course as “Thesis-Based Master’s Degree” and the credits as “36”.
 In the semester column, enter the semester you graduated.
 Leave the course prefix and number blank.

-- If you have earned a master’s degree from CSM, those courses are not transfer credits and should not be listed in the transfer section.
-Instead, these course need to be listed in Section A. CSM research credits will be listed in the research section.
-You may use, with departmental approval an unlimited number of CSM graduate courses from your CSM master’s degree towards your CSM PhD.
-The only exception is if you earned 2 CSM master’s degrees and used courses towards both master’s degrees.
-In this case, you cannot use any credits that you used towards 2 master’s degrees towards the PhD.
+- If you have earned a master’s degree from Mines, those courses are not transfer credits and should not be listed in the transfer section.
+Instead, these course need to be listed in Section A. Mines research credits will be listed in the research section.
+You may use, with departmental approval an unlimited number of Mines graduate courses from your MInes master’s degree towards your Mines PhD.
+Exception: graduate credits may be used towards only 2 graduate degrees, not 3.
+For example, if you earned 2 master’s degrees and used courses in common towards both master’s degrees, then you cannot use any of the credits that you used towards 2 master’s degrees towards the PhD.

 IMPORTANT INFORMATION about taking transfer credits your final semester.

-Due to time constraints, students taking transfer credit at another institution, including credits through the Reciprocal Agreement during the final semester at CSM may not be able to graduate that semester.
+Due to time constraints, students taking transfer credit at another institution, including credits through the Reciprocal Agreement during the final semester at Mines may not be able to graduate that semester.

-To ensure that your degree is awarded, official transcripts with transfer credit must be on file with the Office of Graduate Studies and/or grades for students using the Reciprocal Agreement must be entered in the system by the Registrar’s Office by no later than 5 business day after graduation.
+To ensure that your degree is awarded, official transcripts with transfer credit must be on file at Mines and/or grades for students using the Reciprocal Agreement must be entered in the system by the Registrar’s Office by no later than 5 business day after commencement.

 In the event that we do not have either the official transcripts or the grades have not been entered by the Registrar, your degree may not be awarded until the following semester.